Denver Broncos quarterback Peyton Manning is known for his ability to make a defense pay a with just one amazing touchdown pass.

 Denver’s first scoring drive was 15 plays, covered 93 yards and lasted 7:01 in the second quarter.
 Manning completed only four passes during that drive, while running backs Knowshon Moreno and Montee Ball carried the Broncos offensively.

-Denver’s success should be attributed to its offensive line, which did not allow a sack against the San Diego Chargers last week and dominated the line of scrimmage in a 26-16 victory against New England.
+Denver’s offensive success should be attributed to its offensive line, which did not allow a sack against the San Diego Chargers last week and dominated the line of scrimmage versus New England.

 The Broncos are capable of hitting big plays, but decided to take a patient approach against New England on Sunday.